core-wg/oscore/draft-ietf-core-object-security.md

 ### Initial Sequence Numbers and Replay Window {#initial-replay}

 The Sender Sequence Number is initialized to 0.
 The supported types of replay protection and replay window length is application specific and depends on the lower layers.
-Default is DTLS-type replay protection with a window size of 32 initiated as described in Section 4.1.2.6 of {{RFC6347}}.
+The default is DTLS-type replay protection with a window size of 32 initiated as described in Section 4.1.2.6 of {{RFC6347}}.

 ## Requirements on the Security Context Parameters

 As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
-When a trusted third party assigns identifiers (e.g. using {{I-D.ietf-ace-oauth-authz}}) or by using a protocol that allows the parties to negotiate locally unique identifiers in each endpoint, the Sender IDs can be very short.
+When a trusted third party assigns identifiers (e.g., using {{I-D.ietf-ace-oauth-authz}}) or by using a protocol that allows the parties to negotiate locally unique identifiers in each endpoint, the Sender IDs can be very short.
 The maximum length of the Sender ID is given by nonce length - 6.
 For AES-CCM-16-64-128 the maximum length of the Sender ID is 7.
 Note that that the empty string is a valid Sender ID and that Sender IDs of different lengths can be used with the same Common Context.
 If Sender ID uniqueness cannot be guaranteed, random Sender IDs MUST be used.
 Random Sender IDs MUST be long enough so that the probability of collisions is negligible.

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.

 While the triple (Master Secret, Master Salt, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.

-# Protected CoAP Message Fields {#protected-fields}
+# Protected Message Fields {#protected-fields}

-OSCOAP transforms a CoAP message into an OSCOAP message, and vice versa.
-OSCOAP protects as much of the original CoAP message as possible while still allowing certain proxy operations (see {{proxy-operations}}).
-This section defines how OSCOAP protects the CoAP message fields and transfers them between CoAP client and CoAP server (in any direction).
+OSCORE transforms a CoAP message (which may have been generated from an HTTP message) into an OSCORE message, and vice versa.
+OSCORE protects as much of the original message as possible while still allowing certain proxy operations (see {{proxy-operations}}).
+This section defines how OSCORE protects the message fields and transfers them end-to-end between the client and server (in any direction).

+The remainder of this section and later sections discuss the behavior in terms of CoAP messages.
+If HTTP is used for a particular leg in the end-to-end path, then this section applies to the conceptual CoAP message that is mappable to/from the original HTTP message as discussed in {{proxy-operations}}.
+That is, an HTTP message is conceptually transformed to a CoAP message and then to an OSCORE message, and similarly in the reverse direction.
+An actual implementation might translate directly from HTTP to OSCORE without the intervening CoAP representation.

-Message fields of the original CoAP message may be protected end-to-end between CoAP client and CoAP server in different ways:
+Message fields of the CoAP message may be protected end-to-end between CoAP client and CoAP server in different ways:

 * Class E: encrypted and integrity protected,
 * Class I: integrity protected only, or
 * Class U: unprotected.

-The sending endpoint SHALL transfer Class E message fields in the ciphertext of the COSE object in the OSCOAP message.
+The sending endpoint SHALL transfer Class E message fields in the ciphertext of the COSE object in the OSCORE message.
 The sending endpoint SHALL include Class I message fields in the Additional Authenticated Data (AAD) of the AEAD algorithm, allowing the receiving endpoint to detect if the value has changed in transfer.
 Class U message fields SHALL NOT be protected in transfer.
-Class I and Class U message field values are transferred in the header or options part of the OSCOAP message which is visible to proxies.
+Class I and Class U message field values are transferred in the header or options part of the OSCORE message which is visible to proxies.

-Message fields not visible to proxies, i.e. transported in the ciphertext of the COSE object, are called "Inner".
-Message fields transferred in the header or options part of the OSCOAP message, which is visible to proxies, are called "Outer".
+Message fields not visible to proxies, i.e., transported in the ciphertext of the COSE object, are called "Inner".
+Message fields transferred in the header or options part of the OSCORE message, which is visible to proxies, are called "Outer".

 CoAP message fields are either Inner or Outer: Inner if the value is intended for the destination endpoint, Outer if the value is intended for a proxy.
-An OSCOAP message may contain both an Inner and an Outer message field of certain CoAP message fields.
+An OSCORE message may contain both an Inner and an Outer message field of certain CoAP message fields.
 Inner and Outer message fields are processed independently.

 ## CoAP Payload

-The CoAP Payload, if present in the original message, SHALL be encrypted and integrity protected and is thus a Class E message field.
+The CoAP Payload, if present in the original CoAP message, SHALL be encrypted and integrity protected and is thus a Class E message field.
 The sending endpoint writes the payload of the original CoAP message into the plaintext ({{plaintext}}) input to the COSE object.
 The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Options {#coap-options}